Indonesian Political, Business & Finance News

 evaluated.

-has been brought to court.
+practices has been brought to court.

-still more than 10,000 to the U.S. dollar.
+the rupiah, which is still worth less than 10,000 to the U.S.

-for us to evaluate Megawati's government.
+to evaluate Megawati's government.

 including holidays.
 Why 100 days?
 It is believed that 100 days

-But still it is not fair if we judge Megawati too soon.
+But still, it is not fair if we judge Megawati too soon.

-society, like anti-U.S. radicalism.
+in society, such as anti-U.S. radicalism.

 -- Media Indonesia, Jakarta